Looking for last-minute Christmas treats? Make some easy, no bake dairy free SunButter Chocolate Ritz Cookies! They’re vegan and peanut free

 The best way to dip Ritz cookies

-For both the white chocolate and regular chocolate Ritz cookies, it’s a great idea to have a right-angle dipping fork (or a regular fork).
+For both the white chocolate and regular dairy free chocolate Ritz cookies, it’s a great idea to have a right-angle dipping fork (or a regular fork).
 Dip the bottom in the melted chocolate, then spoon chocolate over the top and allow it to run over the sides.

 Make sure that you set the dipped cookies on a parchment-lined baking sheet and not a wire rack.
 I tried that with the white chocolate cookies, and once the chocolate set, it was very hard to get it off the wire rack.
 Learn from my mistake and skip the rack 😉